mobilecoinofficial/desktop-wallet/README.md

 ### Setup

-Depending on your local platform, you'll need to add the correct version of [full-service binaries](https://github.com/mobilecoinofficial/full-service/releases/tag/v1.0.0-pre.8) to the `./full-service-bin` directory.
-If you add the binaries, you will likely need to give permissions for the dev environment to run them.
+Depending on your local platform, you'll need to add the correct version from the Downloads section of the [full-service binaries](https://github.com/mobilecoinofficial/full-service/releases) to the `./full-service-bin` directory.
+Grab the binary `full-service` file and the .css files, and place them in their relative subdirectory in `./full-service-bin`.
+Once you have the files in the `./full-service-bin/testnet` and `./full-service-bin/mainnet` directories, copy the contents from `./full-service-bin/testnet` into `./full-service-bin`.
+When you add the binaries, you will likely need to give permissions for the dev environment to run them.
 In the directory with the binaries, grant permission: `chmod +x full-service`.

 ### Dev

+The application is dependent on using node version `^16.0.0`.
+Since different applications may rely on different versions of node, it is recommended you use a [node manager like n](https://github.com/tj/n).
+You can check the current node version with `node --version`.

-You'll need to start by installing the packages.
-At the root, run `yarn install` (or `yarn` if you're cool like that).
+Once you're working with the correct version of node, you'll need to install the rest of the packages.
+At the root of the directory run `yarn install` (or `yarn` if you're cool like that).
 Because this wallet has native packages, you'll need to drop into the app/ directory `cd app/` and run `yarn install` here as well.
 Once done, hop back up to the root directory (I know you know this, but `cd ..`).

-Run the dev environment with `yarn dev`.
+Run the dev environment with `yarn dev` from the base directory.

 That's it!